 You should trust your intuition if you suspect your child has trouble hearing.
 The range of hearing that is considered normal for young children is keener than for adults.
 This is because they need to hear the subtleties of sound to learn speech and language.

 Children with a hearing loss often learn to compensate for a lack of audible signals by being more sensitive to other information in their environment: vibrations in the floor, changes in light as a door opens or closes, and air movement.
 Because of this, their responses can seem normal, making hearing loss difficult to detect.

 A child is never too young to have his hearing tested.
 Testing a baby’s hearing through newborn hearing screening programs is the best way to detect hearing impairment as early as possible.
 All babies born at Phelps Hospital are screened for hearing impairment prior to discharge.
 Research shows that hearing impaired children can develop speech and language in the same manner as children with normal hearing if they are fitted with hearing aids prior to 6 months of age.

 Pediatric Hearing Evaluation

 Children present a special set of challenges when trying to assess their hearing.
 The audiologist must use techniques which are both engaging and obtain the most information in the shortest amount of time.
 These are the tests used based on age and/or development.

 Birth to 3 months

-Tympanometry.
-This is a very quick test which does not require a response from the child.
-It assesses the function of the middle ear where the eardrum and bones are.
+Tympanometry: This is a very quick test which does not require a response from the child.
+It assesses the function of the middle ear where the eardrum and ossicles are.
 This test will show if your child has fluid behind the eardrum (which is the source of infection).